-Once you understand the “when” and “how” of celebrating employees, it’s time to put your creative ideas for employee appreciation to work.
-Remember, by appreciating frequently and with purpose, your organization can enjoy many of the long-term benefits of employee appreciation and recognition.
+Once you discover the many ways you can celebrate employees, it’s time to put your creative ideas for employee recognition to work.
+By appreciating frequently and with purpose, your organization can enjoy many of the long-term benefits of employee appreciation and recognition.

-Don’t be afraid to try new ideas—even if your employee recognition program automates the majority of your recognition experiences—mix it up, keep trying new things to keep appreciation fresh.
-You can gauge the success of each new effort by measuring your employees’ feelings via engagement surveys or keeping tabs on your employee net promoter score.
+Don’t be afraid to try new ideas—even if your employee recognition program automates the majority of your recognition experiences—mix it up!
+Keep trying new things to keep appreciation fresh.
+You can gauge the success of each new effort by measuring your employees’ feelings via engagement surveys or by keeping tabs on your employee net promoter score.

 Whatever you do, keep on appreciating.
 Because celebrating great work together is the key to a healthy and thriving corporate culture.

 12021 O.C.
 Tanner Global Culture Report

 2O.C.
 Tanner Whitepaper “5 HR Challenges and 5 Ways Recognition Can Help.”

 There are so many different ways to recognize, appreciate, and celebrate your employees.
 Here are more resources for guidance:

 • 11 Employee Recognition Ideas

 • 22 Awesome Employee Recognition Gift Ideas